trentm/node-luggite/README.md

 ## M1 - stdout output only

-First milestone will not have user-definable streams.
-It is hardcoded to stdout.
+First milestone will not have user-definable streams; it is hardcoded to stdout.
 Multiple and customizable streams will come later.

-- log fn signature: same as bunyan?
-Compare with pino edge cases.
-Do they differ?
+There are no user-definable serializers, just the built-in `err` serializer.

+WARNING: `log.level()` might change. `time` field might change.

 - moar tests
 - decide on time field:
   - perf call?
+- simplify the `log.info(err, msg)` case to just have `{err: err}` and pass to later code?
+Can that obsolete the second arg to _applySerializers?
+- switch to pino's `log.level`  setter/getter? rather than overloaded `log.level([level])`?
+I think pino's is cleaner.
+- perf: pino sets `.debug` to function noop if Logger level is higher.
+That might help with perf

 ## M2 - `.child()`